glitterlee/PythonTraining/examples/message_board/README.md

 		```
 	3. Create edit button for each message in **board/template/index.html**
 		1. Find the table where the messages are being added, specifically find the line
-		   `<td>{{ m.text }}</td>` and add right below it
+		   `<td>{{ m.text }}</td>` and right below it REPLACE the `<td/>` with
 		   `<td><a class="button float-right" href="{% url 'edit_msg' m.id %}">Edit</a></td>`
-	4. Show off functionality
+	4. View page at `http://localhost:8000/` and try out the edit button and the edit page!

 3. Add user to message
+	1. Stop the django server with CTRL+C, as we are now making changes which will break it
-	1. Add required user foreign key field to Message
+	2. Add required user foreign key field to Message
+		1. Import the django built in User model by adding `from django.contrib.auth.models import User` to the top of the models.py file
-		1. Add a new field to the Message in **board/models.py**
+		2. Add a new field to the Message in **board/models.py**
 		```python
 		user = models.ForeignKey(User, null=True, on_delete=models.SET_NULL)
 		```
-	2. Create a migration to update the database using
+	3. Create a migration to update the database using
 		`python manage.py makemigrations`
-		1. Stop django server with CTRL+C, run migration with
+		1. Run migration with
 		`python manage.py migrate`
 		2. Start django server with
-		`python manage.py runserver`
+		`python manage.py runserver` It should start up with no issues
-	3. Add user field to **board/models.py/NewMessageForm**
+	4. Add user field to **board/forms.py/NewMessageForm**
+		1. Import the django built in User model by adding
+		`from django.contrib.auth.models import User` to the top of the forms.py file
-		1. Add this field to the class definition
+		2. Add this field to the class definition
 		`user = forms.ModelChoiceField(queryset=User.objects.all(), required=True)`
-		2. Add the field to the form's Meta class by changing the fields variable to:
+		3. Add the field to the form's Meta class by changing the fields variable to:
 		`fields = ("user", "text",)`
-	4. Add user field to **board/templates/index.html**
+	5. Add user field to **board/templates/index.html**
 		1. In the input section of the form, above `{{ msg_form.text }}`
 			Add the following line `{{ msg_form.user }}`
-	5. Restart django server and refresh page to see changes
+	6. Restart django server and refresh page to see changes

 4. Add two users for testing
 	1. Log in to admin site at `http://localhost:8000/admin`